- Search The Registry

 - Teacher’s Forum

 - Creating Support

 - My Account

 Robert James Hutton was one of three children, born in Jefferson County, Arkansas, to John D. Hutton and Dolly Mae Mitchner-Hutton.
-When he was three years old, his family moved to Oakland, California during the second wave of the Great Migration, after they were visited by Ku Klux Klan nightriders intimidating and threatening Blacks.
+When he was three years old, his family moved to Oakland, California, during the second wave of the Great Migration, after they were visited by Ku Klux Klan nightriders intimidating and threatening Blacks.

 Seale, a fellow Black Panther, has since speculated that the police shot Bobby Hutton thinking they were shooting him.
-Another account from Kathleen Cleaver said that Hutton was embarrassed to remove his clothing and so he only took off his shirt and kept on his pants.
+Another account from Kathleen Cleaver said that Hutton was embarrassed to remove his clothing and only took off his shirt and kept it on his pants.
 Hutton's funeral was held on April 12 at the Ephesians Church of God in Berkeley, California.
 About 1,500 people attended the funeral.
-A rally held afterwards in West Oakland was attended by over 2,000 people and included a eulogy by actor Marlon Brando.
+A rally afterward in West Oakland was attended by over 2,000 people and included a eulogy by actor Marlon Brando.
 Hutton's death at the hands of the Oakland police was seen by those sympathetic to the Black Panther Party as an example of police brutality against Blacks.